borkdude/blog/source/_posts/2015-06-01-from-leiningen-to-boot.markdown

    (cljs)))
 ```

+Only one JVM needed!

 There is no need to worry about cleaning directies, since each task
 outputs an immutable fileset that the next task can use.
 Generated
 files end up in `target` by default, which gets cleaned before a new
 fileset is committed there.

 The `serve` task will be the first one to be invoked.
 By default `serve` runs a Jetty server, but it is possible to select `http-kit`.
 It will reload Clojure files automatically, is able to run a Ring handler and also executes an initial function before the handler is started.
-Everything except the Ring handler is missing from Figwheel's built in server.

 The next task in our Boot pipeline is `watch`.
 This task waits for
 file changes in any of the source or resource paths and then invokes